tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * [loans_data_encoded.csv](Activities/05-Ins_Random_Forest/Resources/loans_data_encoded.csv)

 Explain to students that in this demo, you are going to use the loan applications encoded dataset presented before.
-The goal of this demo, is to predict fraudulent loan applications using a random forest.
+The goal of this demo is to predict fraudulent loan applications using a random forest.

 Use the unsolved Jupyter notebook to live code the solution and highlight the following: